 Let’s go straight to the point: “is the Nile cruise worth“?
 YES!
 This was surely the tour trip that surprised us the most in Egypt.
 “What about the pyramids, then?”, you must be asking yourself now.
 Well, the pyramids are the pyramids, right?
 Everybody dreams of seeing them.
 The expectations are high and they are really incredible.
 But, to go on a cruise on the Nile River, the largest in the world and, perhaps, one of the most important in human history, is something which had never crossed our minds.
 We didn’t even know we had this possibility and, as many things in life, the biggest surprises come from things we least expect.

-We arrived in Cairo and it was talking with one of the hostel staff where we were, Dahab Hostel, that we heard about the tour.
-A four days cruise on the Nile River, passing by some important cities of Ancient Egypt.
+We heard of the tour by talking to one of the staff of the hostel we were as soon as we arrived in Cairo.
+He mentioned about this four days cruise on the Nile River, passing by some important cities of Ancient Egypt.

 At the time, we stumbled a little over the idea.
 It seemed expensive (US$ 400) and quite high-end style for the trip we had in mind.
 But the man lowered the price, showing us nice pictures and ended up convincing us to go.
 In the end, we paid US$ 300 per person for the 4 days.